UBC-Solar/Simulation/simulation/library/COMPILING_HOWTO.md

 for a list of keypairs for different operating systems and architectures and how to find yours.

 Once `.so` and `.h` files have been compiled, they should be placed into a new folder inside of `library/binaries` so that Simulation can find them.
 Name the folder according to your OS and architecture.
+As an example, libraries compiled for MacOS (`darwin`) on Apple Silicon (`arm64`) should live in `library/binaries/darwin_arm64`.

 ## Example
 Compiling on Apple Silicon Mac requires the following commands to compile `go_files/main.go`:\